 - You can’t delete the theme that is currently active.
-If that’s the theme you want to delete, first activate a different one.
+If that’s the theme you want to delete, you must first activate a different one.

 - Make sure

 After enabling a theme, listings appear empty.

 - If you’re using the Featured Levels module and have enabled restrictions, make sure the fields are really available to the listing level or fee plan that the listing uses.